- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 Around 24+ hours later, I received a friendly email response:

-It was good, however, possibly contradictory, because I’ve read on their site that devices are limited (online only) and the number of reports (19) is also lower than the premium plan.
+The response was good.
+However, possibly contradictory, because I’ve read on their site that devices are limited (online only) on the free plan and that the number of reports (19) is also lower than the premium option.

 ProWritingAid Costs, Plans, & Payment Options

-I was highly impressed with the cost of this service.
-Most grammar checkers charge you monthly, but ProWritingAid sells licenses on an annual basis.
+Most online grammar checkers charge you monthly, but ProWritingAid sells licenses on an annual basis.
+(There is no free version of ProWritingAid.)

 And their prices are super low.
 Like, low low.

 One year of ProWritingAid Premium is only $50.
-That’s by far the cheapest price I’ve seen across any (good) paid grammar tool.
+That’s by far the cheapest price I’ve seen across any (good) paid grammar software or editing tool.

 You can also snag a lifetime subscription to this service for $175(!).